Get to know our Advocate Rev. Ann Perrin

 A little bit more about Ann

-Ann is a Minister in the UCA in the Synod of Victoria/Tasmania where she is in placement with the Clarence Uniting Church, Hobart.
-She is the current Chairperson of the Presbytery of Tasmania.
+Previous to her current placement, Ann was Minister at Clarence Uniting Church in Hobart and served as Chairperson of the Presbytery of Tasmania.
 Ann has served the Church in many roles including as a Member of the Doctrine Working Group since 2010.
 Ann has also been a Lecturer in Double Bass (Part Time) at Sydney Conservatorium of Music, and has contributed articles to a number of publications and conference papers.

 Panel Members for this Circle are: